vijoc/vim-mql4/README.md

 # VIM-MQL4 #

-This vim bundle adds syntax highlighting for the MetaQuotes Language 4 [MQL4](http://docs.mql4.com/).
+This vim bundle adds indentation and syntax highlighting for the MetaQuotes Language 4 [MQL4](http://docs.mql4.com/).

 ## Installation ##